AT-290690/fez/README.md

 ; For lambda, if a function takes no arguments, do not provide an argument list; just write (lambda body).
 ; The last argument to lambda is always the body.

-; IMPORTANT: Do not use the 'recursive:' prefix unless you are absolutely certain the function can be tail-call optimized (TCO).
+; IMPORTANT: Do not use the 'tail-call:' prefix unless you are absolutely certain the function can be tail-call optimized (TCO).
-; For branching recursion (such as DFS, flood fill, tree/graph traversal, etc.), do NOT use 'recursive:'.
+; For branching recursion (such as DFS, flood fill, tree/graph traversal, etc.), do NOT use 'tail-call:'.
-; Only use 'recursive:' for linear/tail-position recursion (like loops or accumulators).
+; Only use 'tail-call:' for linear/tail-position recursion (like loops or accumulators).
 ; Similarly, only use 'memoized:' if you specifically want memoization for the function.
 ; Be conservative with both prefixes, even if you see them in examples.